svanderburg/nijs/README.md

 The NiJS build tool can also compile asynchronous packages to Nix expressions and build them with Nix.

-To allow the asynchronous modules to be recognized we need to add the `--async`
+To allow the asynchronous modules to be recognized we need to pass the `--async` parameter to `nijs-build`:
-parameter:

     $ nijs-build pkgs-async.js -A hello --async